hagstofan/hagstofan_jwt/README.md

 ```
 REQUESTS_CA_BUNDLE: /etc/ssl/certs/ca-certificates.crt
 ```
-and then have the relavant certs in the specified place on the server.
+and then have the relevant certs in the specified place on the server.
 This is all that is needed for this package to function.